geminiplanetimager/gpi_pipeline/documentation/installation/relnotes.rst

 of enhancements and fixes made during the ongoing commissioning observing runs, including in particular substantial updates to polarimetry mode support.

 .. comment:
-    Everything significatn in commits from 2564 (release 1.0) through to current
+    The following should summarize everything significant in commits from 2564 (release 1.0) through to current

+* Updates for polarimetry mode:

+  * Polarization waveplate angles offsets, coordinate system signs, and Stokes vector position angles all straightened out.
+Polarization reductions now yield position angles in output files which are oriented in the usual astronomical convention of starting with Stokes +Q = north.
+(Millar-Blanchaer)
+  * Added new primitive "Clean Polarization Pairs via Double Difference" to debias polarization pairs by subtracting the median single difference bias between pairs.
+(Perrin)
+  * Added new primitive "Subtract Mean Stellar Polarization".
+(Perrin)
+  * Added new primitive "KLIP ADI for Pol Mode" to create total intensity disk images from polarimetry data.
+(Millar-Blanchaer)
+  * Improvements to satellite spot handling and star position measurements for polarimetry mode.
+Improved stability of locating star center by setting a lower threshold in pixel value.
+(Wang)
+  * Improved polarization mode recipe templates (Millar-Blanchaer, Perrin)
+  * Lenslet coordinates in polarimetry mode match spectral mode.
+(Millar-Blanchaer)
+  * Update "Update spot shifts for flexure" to work in polarimetry mode (Millar-Blanchaer)
+  * Many bug fixes and minor updates to polarimetry primitives.
+(Millar-Blanchaer)
+  * Improved GPItv polarimetry display; see notes in GPItv section below.

 * Enhancements/Additions to primitives and recipes:

+  * Added new primitive "Smooth a 3D Cube".
+(Millar-Blanchaer)
+  * Improvements to "Calibrate Photometric Flux" primitive.
+(Ingraham)
+  * Improved background subtraction in "Extract 1D Spectrum" (Ingraham)
+  * Update to "Destripe Science Image" (Ingraham)
+  * Update "wavelength solution 2D" primitive for parallelization, and for use of microlens PSFs; see note below.
+(Wolff)
-  * Dark subtraction can interpolate between dark frames taken before and after an observation.
+  * "Subtract Dark" can interpolate between dark frames taken before and after an observation.
 (Perrin)
+  * "Destripe for Darks Only" algorithm improvements to preserve overall detector bias levels in darks, so they subtract better in science images.
+(Perrin)
   * Contrast profiles can be written to TXT files and FITS tables.
 (Savransky)
-  * Added infrastructure to allow a primitive to execute on an entire dataset.
-Allows primitives that work on individual images to work after Accumulate Images.
+  * "Rotate North" primitive can be applied either before or after Accumulate Images.
 (Perrin)
-  * Rotate North primitive can be applied after Accumulate Images.
-(Perrin)
-  * Added new primitive to clear/debias polarization pairs using a double difference algorithm.
-(Perrin)
-  * Added experimental primitive to subtract stellar polarization.
-(Perrin)
   * Improved performance of locating satellite spots in spectral mode.
 Now can add satellite spots separation constraint.
 (Ingraham, Savransky)
-  * Improved stability of locating star center in polarimetry mode by setting a lower threshold in pixel value.
-(Wang)
-  * Updates for extracting 1D spectrum and calibrating photometry flux primitives.
+  * Updates to inserting fake planets into cubes.
 (Ingraham)
-  * Added new primitive to calculate spectral throughput.
-(Maire)
-  * Improved performance of 2D wavelength solution.
-(Wolff)
-  * Updates to inserting fake planet into cube.
-(Ingraham)
-  * Minor fixes to image destriping routine.
-(Ingraham)
-  * Fixed edge effect error for wavecals.
-(Ingraham)
-  * Image centeres in polarimetry mode match spectral mode.
-(Millar-Blanchaer)
-  * Added KLIP for polarimetry data.
-(Millar-Blanchaer)
+  * "Rotate North" has a new option to pivot around the star location or not.
+Also now saves rotation angle in extension header (Millar-Blanchaer)
-  * Many bug fixes and minor updates to polarimetry primitives.
-(Millar-Blanchaer)
+  * Parameter updates to default recipes.
+(Millar-Blanchaer, Savransky)
-  * Add a primitive to smooth a 3D datacube.
-(Millar-Blanchaer)
-  * Rotate North updates headers properly.
-(Millar-Blanchaer)

 * Pipeline infrastructure

+  * Added infrastructure code to allow primitives to modify images that have been stored by Accumulate Images.
+    This allows some primitives that work on individual images to work either before or after Accumulate Images.
+If before, the primitive will act on each image one at a time.
+If after, the primitive will loop over all accumulated images in a row.
+(Perrin)
   * Minor reordering of default order of primitives.
 (Perrin)
   * Fixed bug in Windows when encountering symlinks.
 (Maire)
-  * Improved nogui mode of pipeline.
-(Perrin)
   * Install script will warn but allow aliased IDL commands.
 (Wang)
+  * Added new utility function, `get_spectral_response` to return measured spectral throughput in both direct and coronagraphic modes.
+(Maire)

 * Recipe Editor, Data Parser, Autoreducer GUIs:

+  * Autoreducer should ignore non-GPI FITS files (Perrin)
+  * Autoreducer should recognize arc lamps and run Quick Wavecal recipe template.
+(Perrin)
+  * Autoreducer should recognize and ignore "cleanup frames", which are throwaway frames taken to allow for persistence decay between different lamps.
+(Wolff, Rantakyro, Perrin)
+  * At Gemini, Autoreducer should now automatically change directories for different dates.
+(Perrin)
+  * Data Parser should also ignore cleanup frames (Wolff, Perrin)
-  * Improved handling of saving recipe files.
+  * Data Parser and Recipe Editor get improved filenames for saving recipe files.
 (Perrin, Wolff)
-  * Autoreducer should now automatically change directories for different dates.
-(Perrin)
   * Better handling of errors to mitigate GUI crashes and other unresponsive behavior.
 (Wang)
-  * Added ability to make new blank recipes.
+  * Added 'File | New' menu option in Recipe Editor to make new blank recipes.
 (Savransky)
-  * Remove file button for data parser.
+  * GPI Launcher will bring to the front any existing window if you click the corresponding button.
 (Perrin)
-  * Allow removal of the last file in a recipe.
-(Perrin)

 * GPItv enhancements and bug fixes:

-  * Improved display options for polarimetry data.
+  * Overhaul of polarization vector plotting.
+Improved display options, more intuitive vector behavior on image zooms, can display either polarized intensity or polarization fraction.
 (Perrin)
-  * Improved UI for selecting polcal/wavecal files.
+  * Improved UI for selecting wavecal/polcal files.
 (Perrin)
   * Added behavior to discard current polcal/wavecal when switching to a new file.
 (Perrin)
-  * GPI Launcher will bring to the front any existing window if you click the corresponding button. (perrin)
   * Fixed bugs that prevented viewing of temporary data and headers in certain cases.
 (Wang)
-  * SDI settings now are a menu item under options and now consistent with other GPItv settings.
+  * SDI settings for spectral cube collapsed display are now a menu item under Options, for consistency with other GPItv settings.
 (Savransky)
-  * Overhaul of polarization vector plotting.
-(Perrin)
+  * Better FITS metadata display for lamp cleanup frames, which are flagged using the ND4 filter.

 * Documentation

+  * Improved installation documentation (Wang, Perrin)
-  * Updated Quickstar documentation.
+  * Updated Tutorial documentation.
 (Ingraham)
-  * Improved installation notes.
-(Perrin)
   * Added polarization data reduction tutorial.
 (Millar-Blanchaer)
+  * Docs page on IFS thermal backgrounds updated (Perrin)
+  * FAQ updates (Perrin)

 * Miscellaneous bug fixes and minor tasks:

   * Many minor bug fixes.
 (Ingraham, Maire, Millar-Blanchaer, Perrin, Savransky, Wang, Wolff)
-  * Refactoring and reorganizing routines.
+  * Some refactoring and reorganizing routines.
 (Perrin, Wolff)
-  * Updates to default recipes.
-(Millar-Blanchaer, Savransky)
+  * Fix nonfunctional 'Remove File' button in Recipe Editor and Data Parser GUIs.
+(Rajan, Perrin)
+  * "Measure Distortion" primitive was disabled since distortion correction is a lab calibration rather than routine on-sky task.
+(Maire)
+  * Better error handling in gpitv if flexure shifts lookup file not present (Ingraham)
+  * Better edge case handling in gpitv if sat spot positions are recorded in the FITS header but fluxes are not (Wang)
+  * Minor fixes to 'Destripe Science Image' primitive.
+(Ingraham)
+  * In /nogui mode, Rescan CalDB shouldn't try to update nonexistent Status Console window (Perrin)
+  * Fixed bug for output directory path for saved contrast profiles.
+(Savransky)
+  * Fix logging bug if running the pipeline in single-recipe mode (Ingraham)
+  * Improved code clarity and variable names in wavelength solution primitive, remove redundant double save of the output file.
+(Wolff)
+  * Fix datestring bug for engineering mode ("E" filename) FITS files (Savransky)
+  * Path cleanup for install: remove hard coded filter paths, add trailing slashes unformly for consistency across unix systems (Ingraham, Wang)
+  * Minor debugging: remove some debug print statements, code cleanup, etc. (team)
   * Updated pipeline constants.
 (Perrin, Ingraham)
   * Better filename handling, parsing, and creation.
 (Millar-Blanchaer, Perrin, Wang, Wolff)

+.. admonition:: Advertisement: SPIE talks on GPI Data Pipeline

+ Want to learn more details on how to calibrate and reduce GPI data?
+The GPI data pipeline, its algorithms, and calibrations for the instrument will be discussed in detail in 13 presentations at the SPIE meeting this summer.

+ In addition to the changes listed above, many code commits were made relevant to new primitives for the creation and use of high-resolution subpixel sampled microlens PSF models.
+These algorithms are not quite ready for prime time yet and are not included in the public release.
+Stay tuned for 1.2 this fall, and/or see the presentations by Ingraham,  Draper, and Wolff at the SPIE this summer.

 Version 1.0.0